Toma-Shops-2025/MyPartsRunner247/AI_DRIVER_TRAINING_SCRIPTS.md

 ### **Prompt 1: Welcome Video Script**
 ```
-Create a 1-minute video script for MyPartsRunner driver training.
+Create a 1-minute video script for MY-RUNNER.COM driver training.

-Context: MyPartsRunner is a delivery platform like DoorDash but for any item from any store.
+Context: MY-RUNNER.COM is a delivery platform like DoorDash but for any item from any store.
 Drivers earn 70% commission with immediate payouts.

 Script should include:
 - Welcome message
-- What MyPartsRunner is
+- What MY-RUNNER.COM is
 - Driver benefits (70% commission, flexible hours, immediate payouts)
 - Encouraging tone
 - Professional but friendly